-In this roundup, we will talk about the best flanger plugins in 2022 as well as five of the best free flanger emulators, so let’s get on it!
+In this roundup, we will talk about the best flanger plugins in 2023 as well as 6 of the best free flanger effects, so let’s get on it!

 1. Eventide Instant Flanger Mk II

 Instant Flanger is an analog recreation of the original Instant Flanger from 1979.

 The Eventide Instant Flanger Mk II combines two classic effects: the Flanger and the phaser.
 It has a rich psychedelic sound with a very musical distortion that works terrific on a clean rock guitar; it would sound like David Gilmour’s guitar tone in Pink Floyd’s “Hey You” song.

 This hardware emulator features controls for sweep rate and feedback and a select switch that allows you to choose between analog or digital modes.
 Let’s take a look at this plugin’s key features.

 Instant Flanger Mk II offers you three flanging modes: shallow, deep, or wide.
 The Shallow mode is perfect for subtle flanging, while the Deep mode can create a more dramatic effect.
 The Wide mode gives you that classic jet plane flange sound.
 You can also adjust the flanger’s rate, and depth controls to change the sound.

 - Bounce Knob

 The bounce knob replicates the effect of the tape’s reel motors bouncing when you release them after slowing them down.
 Unlike the original Instant Flanger, which used an LFO to modulate the delay time, this updated version uses a feedback loop which significantly enhances its sound.
 The high-frequency roll-off and low-frequency resonance controls have also been updated to provide more tonal variation.